Inside: Learn what frugal decluttering is and how to practice it in your home.

 People who choose to declutter frugally desire to live a simpler life and also have a strong desire to save money.
 Trying to balance simplicity and frugality can be a challenge, but frugal decluttering works to do both.

-Frugal declutterers are more concerned about finances and trying to save or make money when possible.
+Frugal declutterers are concerned about finances and try to save or make money when possible.
 Some of the choices frugal declutterers make about what to keep and what to get rid of are different.

 Questions to ask when decluttering

 Following Marie Kondo, many people ask if their items spark joy when they are decluttering their homes.
 If you want to declutter more frugally, your focus isn’t solely on how much you do or don’t like everything you own.